Shepard’s “Turning the Tables”

 The two table tops certainly do not look alike!

 This phenomenon plays on the interchange of 2- and 3-dimensional interpretation of the figure.
 If the figure depicted a real-world scene, the real tables certainly would have a different shape.

-Roger N. Shepard originated a number of beautiful illusions, which he drew himself, many of which are now “floating around the internet” without proper attribution (e.g., the elephant with the impossible feet), his “Terror Subterra” is also in the present collection.
+Roger N. Shepard originated this one among a number of beautiful illusions, which he drew himself; many of which are now “floating around the internet” without proper attribution (e.g., the elephant with the impossible feet), his “Terror Subterra” is also in the present collection.
 He also invented the “ever rising scale” auditory illusion.
 The original of the present illusion is called “Turning the Tables”.